 This recurring section conveys both desperation and hope.

-The pleas not to listen reflect internal conflict, while the mention of “screams” signifies emotional turmoil.
+The pleas not to listen show internal conflict, while the mention of “screams” signifies emotional turmoil.
 Yet, the image of a ship carrying bodies safely to shore reassures that even amidst chaos, there is a promise of resolution.

 Verse 3: Farewell and Ghostly Memories